 Introduction of the world’s first commercial acoustical holography system (Spatial Transformation of Sound Fields, STSF) to enable a complete model of the sound field to be made

 Brüel & Kjær introduces what has become the backbone of our analyzer solutions: the Windows®-based PULSETM system.
 It included the groundbreaking concept of multi-analysis so that engineers could perform all their analyses simultaneously while monitoring the results live on-screen.
-The PULSE platform has evolved ever since and is now a comprehensive, flexible suite of software and hardware (including LAN-XI modular data acquisition and PULSE Reflex)
+The PULSE platform has evolved ever since and is now a comprehensive, flexible suite of software and hardware (including LAN-XI modular data acquisition (2008) and BK Connect sound and vibration analysis software (2018))

 The world’s first flat surface microphone is developed with Airbus to measure sound pressure (noise) in limited spaces and where flush mounting of conventional microphone/preamplifier combinations would be impossible or cause undesired side effects